dkelly255/fitness-app/README.md

 I have designed the site using the five planes of UX approach, each of which is reviewed in detail in the following sections

-## Strategy
+## 1. Strategy
 The strategy for the site is to offer a resource to users interested in Fitness where they can purchase Clothing and Nutrition, and can have the ability to participate in a community discussing their own topics, comments, and replies and to engage within a broader community of members and customers.

-The strategic aim of the site is to deliver the following Epics:
+The strategic aim of the site is to deliver the following **Epics**:

-Epic 1 - Create an Ecommerce Website App to allow users to purchase fitness apparrell and nutritional products Epic 2 - Create a community within the website to enhance the business brand and encourage members to purchase more products from the store
+1. Epic 1 - Create an Ecommerce Website App to allow users to purchase fitness apparrell and nutritional products
+2. Epic 2 - Create a community within the website to enhance the business brand and encourage members to purchase more products from the store

-With these two broad epics as the overall strategic goal of the project, we are then able to refine the epics into the following User Stories, each of which must have a clearly defined set of Acceptance Criteria:
+With these two broad epics as the overall strategic goal of the project, we are then able to refine the epics into the following **User Stories**, each of which must have a clearly defined set of **Acceptance Criteria**:

-### Epics
-### User Stories
+### **Epic 1 - Ecommerce Website App - User Story Mapping:**

+### *As a shopper I can:*
+- View a list of products so that I can select some to purchase
+    - Acceptance Criteria:
+        - 1
+        - 2
+        - 3

+- View individual product details so that I can Identify the price, description, and product rating, product image and available sizes

+- Quickly Identify deals, clearance items and special offers so that I can Take advantage of special savings on products I'd like to purchase

+- Easily view the total of my purchases at any time so that I can Avoid spending too much

+- Easily register for an account so that I can Have a personal account and be able to view my profile

+- Easily login or logout so that I can Access my personal account information

+- Easily recover my password in case I forget it so that I can Recover access to my account

+- Receive an email confirmation after registering so that I can Verify that my account registration was successful

+- Have a personalised user profile so that I can View my personal order history and order confirmations, and save my payment information

+- Sort the list of available products so that I can Easily identify the best rated, best priced and categorically sorted products

+- Sort a specific category of product so that I can Find the best-priced or best-rated product in a specific category, or sort the products in that category by name

+- Sort multiple categories of products simulataneously so that I can Find the best-priced or best-rated product across broad categories such as "nutrition" or "apparrell"

+- Search for a product by name or description so that I can Find a specific product I'd like to purchase

+- Easily see what I've searched for and the number of results so that I can Quickly decide whether the product I want is available

+- Easily selects the size and quantity of a product when purchasing it so that I can Ensure I don't accidentally select the wrong product, quantity or size

+- View items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive

+- Adjust the quantity of individual items in my bag so that I can Easily make changes to my purchase before checkout

+- Easily enter my payment information so that I can Check out quickly and with no hassles

+- Feel my personal and payment information is safe and secure so that I can Confidently provide the needed information to make a purchase

+- View an order confirmation after checkout so that I can Verify that I haven't made any mistakes

+- Receive an email confirmation after checking out so that I can Keep the confirmation of what I've purchased for my records

+- Add a product so that I can Add new items to my store

+- Edit/Update a product so that I can Change product Prices, descriptions, images, and other product criteria

+- Delete a product so that I can Remove items that are no longer for sale

+### *As a site administrator I can:*
+- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the blog website app
+    - Acceptance Criteria:
+        - An administrator can Create users, comments, and likes from the administration area
+        - An administrator can Read users, comments, and likes from the administration area
+        - An administrator can Update users, comments, and likes from the administration area
+        - An administrator can Delete users, comments, and likes from the administration area
+        - Deletion of an Article should also delete the comments and likes associated with the Article

+### **Epic 2 - Fitness App Community - User Story Mapping:**

 ## Scope
 ### Kanban Board